 By showing you are a subject-matter expert and building your social media and other digital marketing initiatives around this topic, you will generate clients and referral sources that will continue to produce clients for years to come.

-Terrie Wheeler, MBC is the founder and president of Professional Services Marketing, LLC (PSM).
+Terrie Wheeler, MBC is the founder and president of PSM Marketing (PSM).
 Terrie has spent the last 25 years as an in-house marketing director, marketing consultant and marketing coach to lawyers and law firms.
 Terrie enjoys helping her coaching clients find their niche.
 If you have a marketing question, contact Terrie at firstname.lastname@example.org, or (320) 358-1000.